 Gentlemen.
-It’s Mother’s Day on the 14th of May (tomorrow), and if you’re reading this, there’s a good chance it’s your family’s first with a new baby (or you’ve got one on the way, which still counts).
+It’s Mother’s Day on Sunday, and if you’re reading this, there’s a good chance it’s your family’s first with a new baby (or you’ve got one on the way, which still counts).

 Unfortunately, because babies have no money and can’t walk to the shops, it’s your job to cover for the selfish little ingrates.